-As of December 31, 2022 and 2021, financial instruments that are not measured at fair value on the statement of financial position are represented by cash, short-term investment, receivables, due from related parties, accounts payable and accrued liabilities, due to related parties and lease obligations.
+As of December 31, 2023 and 2022, financial instruments not measured at fair value on the statement of financial position are represented by cash and cash equivalents, short-term investment, receivables, due to and from related parties, accounts payable, and accrued liabilities.
 The fair values of these financial instruments approximate the carrying value due to their short-term nature.